dmitriz/api-testing/README.md

    };
    ```

-2. If the `.secrets` file is not found, it falls back to environment variables.
+**Important Security Note:** This project does not use environment variables for storing API keys to enforce better security practices.
+All API keys must be stored in the `.secrets` directory.

 **Do NOT commit your API key directly into the code or repository.**

 For local development:

-1. Create the `.secrets` directory in the project root if it doesn't exist
+- Create the `.secrets` directory in the project root if it doesn't exist
-2. Create a file `.secrets/api-keys.js` with your API key
+- Create a file `.secrets/api-keys.js` with your API key
-3. Ensure `.secrets` is listed in your `.gitignore` file
+- Ensure `.secrets` is listed in your `.gitignore` file

 ### API Testing Best Practices

 When writing tests for this API, consider the following best practices:

-1. **Organize by Folders**: Group related API endpoints in folders
+- **Organize by Folders**: Group related API endpoints in folders
-2. **Use Environment Variables**: Don't hardcode URLs, ports, etc.
+- **Use Environment Variables**: Don't hardcode URLs, ports, etc.
-3. **Secure API Keys**: Keep API keys in `.secrets` folder, not in environment variables
+- **Secure API Keys**: Always store API keys in the `.secrets` folder, never in environment variables or the code
-4. **Test Scripts**: Validate responses thoroughly (examples in `tests/postman/api-collection.json`)
+- **Test Scripts**: Validate responses thoroughly (examples in `tests/postman/api-collection.json`)
-5. **CI/CD Integration**: Run Newman in your CI/CD pipeline
+- **CI/CD Integration**: Run Newman in your CI/CD pipeline

 For more information, refer to: